 VFR flights are meant to be flown having visual reference with the ground and flying from one ground feature to another as a way of navigating.
-This is the most common type of flying that is done by flight students, pleasure flights, tour flights and general aviation.
+This is the most common type of flying that is done by flight students, pleasure flights, tour flights, and general aviation.

-In the case of clouds obstructing the sky, VFR flights cannot happen once the forward visibility reduces to less than 3nm (nautical miles) if flying in a controlled airspace, or 1nm when outside of controlled airspace.
+In the case of clouds obstructing the sky, VFR flights cannot happen once the forward visibility reduces to less than 3nm (nautical miles) if flying in controlled airspace, or 1nm when outside of controlled airspace.
 It is unsafe and not legal to fly VFR in those conditions because the pilot may be unable to see sufficient detail of the ground to remain in control or see other aircraft around them.

-Any pilot flying a VFR flight finding themselves in the condition where they get into a cloud is known as Inadvertent IMC (Instrument Meteorological Conditions).
+Any pilot flying a VFR flight finding themselves in a condition where they get into a cloud is known as Inadvertent IMC (Instrument Meteorological Conditions).
 Basically, the pilot now has to fly by sole reference to their aircraft instruments as they cannot see anything outside their window.

 If their aircraft does not have sufficient instrumentation and/or the pilot has no experience flying on instruments, statistically the average time it will take for a pilot to become disorientated and begin to lose control of their aircraft is around 20 seconds.

-It is not just clouds that can cause this situation but fog, mist, smoke, heavy rain or darkness.
+It is not just clouds that can cause this situation but fog, mist, smoke, heavy rain, or darkness.
 Anytime the pilot is unable to clearly see the horizon or the ground below them they could be in trouble.
-Pilots are trained to fly under, around the clouds or if unable, land or not take off in the first place!
+Pilots are trained to fly under, around the clouds, or if unable, land or not take off in the first place!